KevinFarine/KevinFarine/README.md

 I planned to work as a security engineer at the end of my studies and I will work hard for that.

-I speak french, FSL and english
+I speak french, FSL and english.

 ⚡ Fun fact:
-- I'm a volunteer at PolyJapan
+- I'm a volunteer at PolyJapan from 2012
 - I'm a CODA and that's why I FSL is one of my mother tongue.
 <!--
 **KevinFarine/KevinFarine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.